12 OCT | 4:00 PM | PASSOS MANUEL

 SPACE OF INTIMACY: FICTION AND MEMORY

-This edition conceals ten years of performances and cycles at Family Film Project – International Film Festival about archive, memory and ethnography.
+This edition gathers ten years of performances and cycles at Family Film Project – International Film Festival about archive, memory and ethnography.

 These very distinct artistic proposals are built to showcase creative and elucidative poetics about the sphere and the place of intimacy – of the familiar and its formal political, aesthetics and ethical implications.